How do Bitcoin transactions work?

 Miners take these pending transactions and combine them to create a “block,” which they then compete to verify by racing to solve a computational mathematical problem.
 In short, miners are verifying that the sender truly owns the bitcoin that they are trying to send.
 To incentivize BTC miners to verify their transactions first out of all pending transactions in the mempool, users attach transaction fees — rewards that miners will receive in addition to the programmed mining subsidy if they successfully verify the transaction and add it to the Bitcoin blockchain.

-How does the magic happens?
+How does the magic happen?

 The example